 Another hazard are the dry olives.
 Trees forced to live by their own wits — away from regularly watered grass — are stressed, and their olives shrivel early.
 Shriveled olives are usable, but they bruise rapidly and don’t make a clean green olive.

-Elise and I still found several pounds of good green olives.
+Elise and I still found several pounds of good green olives that day.
 Back at home, we set to separating them.
 My Badgers were getting their asses handed to them by Ohio State, so I kept my focus on the olives.

 We separated them into small, medium and large olives — we have no idea what variety they are, as I don’t know how to tell the difference.
-We didn’t have enough large to make its own batch, so I mixed them with the mediums.
+We didn’t have enough large ones to make its own batch, so I mixed them with the mediums.
 I now had a choice of cures: water or brine.
-(You can also cure olives with lye, but I’ve not yet done that.)
+(You can also cure olives with lye.)

-Since we plan on going out again for both green and black olives (that will be in December sometime), I decided on giving the water cure another go with the large olives; I’ve had mixed success with this in the past.
+I decided on doing the water cure with the large olives.
 The water cure is a Greek method in which you open up the olive somehow and then soak it in cool water for up to a month, changing the water every day, or even twice a day.

 I’ve tried smashing the olives with a mallet, which is what many recipes suggest, but don’t like it.
 Too messy, and I don’t like broken olives.
-So this year I tried slicing them all once with a paring knife.
+So I slice them all with a paring knife.

 Make sure to drop the sliced olives into water immediately or the sliced area will oxidize and turn brown.
 The whole olive will turn “olive drab” in time, but you don’t want the color to be uneven.

 Why change the water so often?
 Well, if you’ve ever bitten into a fresh olive, you know it makes eating a raw acorn or an unripe persimmon seem fun by comparison.
 Olives are loaded with a bitter principle called oleuropein that needs to be leached out.
-Opening the olive allows that stuff to dissolve into the water by osmosis.
-That’s why you need to change the water daily to maximize the leaching process.
+Opening the olive allows that stuff to dissolve into the water.
+That’s why you need to change the water once or twice a day to maximize the leaching process.

 Also, make sure you do this in the fridge: It seems to keep the olives firmer than if you do it all at room temperature.
 I’ve done both ways, but the fridge method gives me better results.

 Most recipes for water-curing olives say to change the water for 10 days.
 I’ve done this before and they are still mega-bitter.
-So I am recommending another three weeks, for a full month.
+So I am recommending three weeks to a full month.

 While you are curing the olives, you need to keep them submerged to avoid oxidation.
 I use a small bowl on top of the olives as a weight.
 You could also use cheesecloth.